Marketing Strategies in Healthcare: A 5-Step Guide to the Basics

 Patient surveys are a powerful tool for getting direct feedback from your patients.
 They don't have to be long or complicated.

 Even a few questions sent via email or offered at the end of a visit can provide invaluable insights.
+Ask about their visit, the service they received, and any suggestions they have for improvement.

-Make sure to include open-ended questions to capture detailed feedback.
+Include open-ended questions to capture detailed feedback.

 The key is acting on patient feedback ASAP.